leroneb/spring-fongo-demo/README.md

 ###  Using Fongo and nosql-unit to test Spring-Data project with MongoDB, JUnit, Log4J

-In this example I am going to show you how to test a Spring-Data MongoDB project with Fongo and nosql-unit.
+In this example I am going to show you how to test a Spring-Data MongoDB project and Java application that needs access to MongoDB with Fongo and nosql-unit.

 ### Test File with Data